rlazarus/impbot/docs/scripting.md

 for example to store OAuth tokens.
 They aren't constructed with a namespace by default, but can simply instantiate one with `data.Namespace("MyClassName")`.
-(This can be done in the connection's `__init__` -- but don't call any _methods_ on the namespace yet, as described with handlers above.)
+(This can be done in the connection's `__init__` -- but don't call any _methods_ on the namespace yet, as described with handlers above; any startup work involving data can be done at the beginning of `run`.)
 Note that the `Namespace` object wraps a `sqlite3.Connection` under the hood, so sharing an instance between threads will raise concurrency errors.